ariangg/arifutze/beginning.md

-- 👋 Hi, I’m @arifutze
+- 👋 Hi, I’m @ariangg
 - 👀 I’m interested in data science and machine learning
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on any beginner projects
-- 📫 How to reach me nugrohoarianggoro@gmail.com
+- 📫 How to reach me on my twitter nugroho_angg
+-

 <!---
 arifutze/arifutze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.